PhysioFred/learning_nginx/readme.md

-Learning how to set up Nginx with docker, but first had to learn Github Auth
+Learning all the auth and cache for git to github link Also learning it with docker